 (6) All hot water lines inside the driver's/passenger's area shall be enclosed.

 (7) Heater cores and fans shall be completely encased, but designed to permit servicing heating assembly by removing all or part of the case.

-(8) Heater hose installation in the engine compartment shall include two shut-off valves able to shut off coolant completely when necessary.
+(8) If applicable, heater hose installation in the engine compartment shall include two shut-off valves able to shut off coolant completely when necessary.

 (a) One shut-off valve shall be mounted between the water pump inlet and heater hose connection.

 (b) One shut-off valve shall be mounted between the motor block and the heater hose connection.

 (9) There shall be a heater flow regulating valve installed for convenient operation when the driver is in a normal seated position.